populse/populse_mia/docs/source/documentation/pipeline_manager.rst

 The iteration table is composed of several components that are described below in this tutorial.

+Please, read the `"Pipeline iteration" chapter of the "A pipeline example with Populse_MIA's" page <./pipeline_example.html#pipeline-iteration>`_, in order to have a complete vision of how to use iteration.

 How to use the iteration table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^